ArielleFox/yubiCrypt/README.md

 # yubiCrypt
 Your Paranoid Encryption Tingi

 # INSTALLATION
 Running the installer script will install and set up interactivly with you...
 Created folders:  ~/.yubiCrypt and ~/dcde
-And Set Up AGE & AGE-YUBIKEY-PLUGIN (FOR LINUX WINDOWS OR OSX!)
+And installs AGE and the AGE-YUBIKEY-PLUGIN for you (LINUX WINDOWS OR OSX SUPPORT)
 ## Command
 ```bash
 $ ./installer.py
 ```
 # USAGE:
 ## File Encryption
 ```bash